Deafness Support Network

 Deafness Support Network has been working in partnership with many key organisations for a long time to find a suitable solution to allow a D/deaf people to contact 999.

-The launch of an emergency service SMS (text message) trial will enable D/deaf people to have access to an emergency service independently through the use of modern technology
+The launch of an emergency service SMS (text message) enables D/deaf people to have access to an emergency service independently through the use of modern technology

 REMEMBER: This is an emergency service and must only be used in an emergency.